kevintpeng/Learn-Something-Every-Day/UWaterloo/CS442: Programming Languages Principles.md

 2. accumulate **constraints**, equations involving variables, then solve the system of equations.
 In practice, easier to prove and optimize and extend

 #### Algorithm W
+Consumes the context and term, and produces the inferred type and the set of substitutions

 given an untyped term t, annotate each abstraction var x, with a fresh type variable X, and record teh association x:X in context GAMMA

 We need three inference rules to do this, one for each possible way t can be formed